neophob/PixelController/README.md

     -- -- -- XX XX XX -- -- --         -- -- -- 46 47 48 -- -- -- ( 90)
     -- -- -- -- XX -- -- -- --         -- -- -- -- 49 -- -- -- -- ( 99)
     -- -- -- -- XX -- -- -- --         -- -- -- -- 50 -- -- -- -- (108)

-The `output.mapping` option allows the custom mapping.
-While it's position define the target offset, the nr define the source, example:

-    output.mapping=5,8,2,...

-This means the first pixel gets the content of 5th pixel, the second pixel gets the content of the 8th pixel, the third pixel gets the content of the 2nd pixel and so on.
+           led position                       wiring order

-Back to the Christmas tree examples, to create a valid mapping use this config:
+To create a valid mapping use this config:

     output.mapping=4, 12,13,14, 24,23,22,21,20, 30,31,32, 42,41,40,39,38, 46,47,48,49,50,51,52 ...

+With this feature you can use all kinds of matrices, for example a circle matrix.

 ### How to use PixelInvaders.net